 Simply uncheck the option Enable third-party browser extensions.

-- Install a good security software and turn-on the option to detect PUPs if your antivirus software so permits.
+- Install good security software and turn on the option to detect Potentially Unwanted Programs if your antivirus software so permits.

 - Take care while installing any new software.
 Never click Next, Next, Next blindly.

 - Opt-out of any third-party software.

 - Never install plugins or extensions of doubtful credibility and uninstall the ones you do not need.